Wheaton Theft Defense Lawyers

 The elements of theft are willful, knowing, and unauthorized control of the property of another person or entity provided that the accused has the intention of taking the property; or purposely conceals or abandons the property or shows the intention to conceal or abandon the property.

-The potential penalties theft varies based on the value of the property.
+The potential penalties for theft vary based on the value of the property.
 The potential penalties include:

 The value of an item or service is based on the market value of the item or service at the time the theft occurred.
 If the market value cannot be determined, the value for the cost of a replacement within a reasonable time following the crime determines the value.

 Shoplifting is among the most common type of theft crime.
 Shops have free-hanging merchandise which presents easy targets for would-be thieves.
 While thieves often steal low valued merchandise under the assumption that the low value will likely result in minimal penalties, the States’ Attorney has the option for charging theft based on each piece or merchandise, or one theft under the theft scheme doctrine.
 Stated more clearly, if a person steals 100 items valued at $100.00 each, they can be charged with 100 counts of theft for items valued less than $100.00.
 This carries a potential penalty of 90 days per charge.
-Alternatively, an accused individual could be charged with one count of theft for an item valued between $10,000.00 and $100,000.00 which carries a potential penalty of 15 years.
-Stated simply, the value of the items is aggregated to reach the $10,000.00 mark which enhances the penalty.
+Alternatively, an accused individual could be charged with one count of theft for an item valued between $1,500 but less than $25,000, which carries a potential penalty of 10 years.
+Stated simply, the value of the items is aggregated, which enhances the penalty.

 Embezzlement is a type of white-collar theft crime that involves intentionally stealing or misappropriating property or funds from an employer, business partner, or another person/party with whom the alleged offender has a financial relationship.
 A financial relationship, also known as a “fiduciary relationship,” exists when a person trust another to handle funds, property, or other valuable items.
 For example, a banker and a client have a fiduciary duty, whereas the owner of a store and a customer do not.

-The state’s burden, and the United States’ Constitution present several types of defenses.
+The state’s burden and the United States’ Constitution present several types of defenses.
 A thorough review of the evidence can reveal that the state may not be able to prove their case.
-For example, the state’s case may be weak, may have inconclusive evidence, or may have an unreliable witness.
+For example, the state’s case may be weak, may have inconclusive evidence, or may rely on an unreliable witness.
 Additionally, the state’s case may be comprised of physical evidence or statements that were gathered illegally by the police.

 Call us at (855) 954-4141 or contact us online today to request your free initial consultation.